paulnicklin/open_evse_rolec/README.md

+#MY NOTES

+gitpn is my "fork" with tweaks like refactoring RAPI and adding in my own commands.

+build with arduino
+upload by

+$ cp ./gitpn/firmware/open_evse/build/arduino.avr.uno/open_evse.ino.hex .
+$ ./avrdude.exe -p atmega328p -c usbasp -B6 -P usb -e -U flash:w:open_evse.ino.hex

+The programmer goes in "wrong" in the sense that 1 on the rolec board is NOT pin one.
+Or the rolec board is labelled wrong.. shoudl be

+12
+34
+56

 # OpenEVSE

 Firmware for OpenEVSE controller used in OpenEVSE Charging Stations sold in the USA, and OpenEnergyMonitor EmonEVSE units sold in (UK/EU).